 Hey there John Key, David Coltart has been an enemy of that “regime” for years, he’s actually in the democratic movement, you ignorant mug.
 Mr Coltart is not on any sanctions list, which is something you’d know if you even bothered to do the most basic research about Zimbabwean politics before making pronouncements.

 It also serves to reinforce my theory that some cricketers (or cricket administrators) heard “ZIMBABWE” and immediately cowered behind the nearest sheep, begging the Prime Minister to come bail them out.

-Well, fuck that.
+Well, feck that.
 We don’t want to postpone.
 We don’t want to play at a neutral venue.
 Your player safety concerns are baseless, and if you want to avoid Zimbabwe so you don’t have to take a photo with Mugabe, find your testicles and say it.
 And pay the consequences.

 Comment is free, but fact is sacred.
 Put your money where your mouth is, New Zealand Cricket.